atifkarim/random_solution/docs/miscellaneous_problem.md

 ## Activate finger gestures

-T activate the gestures in Ubuntu follow [this link](https://medium.com/@yash9439/how-to-enable-touchpad-gestures-in-ubuntu-22-04-c0ec460c423)
+To activate the gestures in Ubuntu, follow [this link](https://medium.com/@yash9439/how-to-enable-touchpad-gestures-in-ubuntu-22-04-c0ec460c423)